-Your city can be the next one on the list, since CSHARK has not only experts on Internet of Things, but has also developed a product that can be leveraged on multiple levels.
+Your city can be the next one on the list, since CSHARK has not only experts on Internet of Things, but has also, through a softare product development, created a tool that can be leveraged on multiple levels.
 For example, it can be used to build your own IoT solution.
 CSHARK offers a rapid software development platform as a backbone ready to be covered with your specific needs.
 Built on the architecture of microservices, it utilizes a technical backbone as an entry point from which you can have functionalities specific for the nature of your business.

 Benefits of Internet of Things networks are measurable: